Bhavesh-Tuse-03/Web3-CrowdFunding-MarketPlace/README.md

-# Web3 CrowdFunding MarketPlace
+#CrowdFunding DApp
- CrowdFunding DApp A decentralized crowdfunding platform built on Ethereum, allowing users to create and donate to campaigns seamlessly.
-This project leverages Smart Contracts for secure transactions and Next.js for a modern, server-rendered user interface.
+A decentralized crowdfunding platform on Ethereum, enabling users to create and donate to campaigns.
+Built with Smart Contracts, Next.js, and Tailwind CSS.
 Perfect for learning blockchain development and deploying your first DApp!
+Features:
+Create and manage campaigns.
+Donate using Ether.
+View campaign details.

+Tech Stack:
-Features: Create and manage crowdfunding campaigns.
-Donate to campaigns using Ether.
-View campaign details, including targets, deadlines, and funds collected.
-Built with Hardhat for smart contract development and ethers.js for blockchain interactions.
-Tech Stack: Frontend: Next.js, Tailwind CSS  Backend: Solidity, Hardhat  Blockchain: Ethereum (Local Hardhat Network)  Why This Project?
-This is my first GitHub upload, showcasing my journey into blockchain development.
-It’s a great starting point for anyone interested in building decentralized applications with Next.js!
+Frontend: Next.js, Tailwind CSS
+Backend: Solidity, Hardhat
+Blockchain: Ethereum (Local Hardhat Network)

+Why This Project?
+My first GitHub upload, showcasing my journey into blockchain development.
+A great starting point for building decentralized apps with Next.js!